Introduction:

 The total of the funds invested, minus the deduction, plus any net funds brought forward forms the net pool.
 If the net pool is guaranteed to a particular amount, then this amount forms the net pool unless the total of the funds invested, minus the deduction, plus any net funds brought forward is greater than the guarantee.

-The net pool is divided by the total stakes on the winning First Three combination to obtain a calculated dividend.
+The net pool is divided by the total stakes on the winning Trifecta combination to obtain a calculated dividend.
 The calculated dividend is then rounded down to the next 10 pence to obtain the payable dividend declared to a £1 stake, with the following exceptions:

 (i) If the calculated dividend is less than £1.10, the payable dividend will be £1.10 where there is no dead heat;